 My Personal Experience

-I’ve grown these peppers in my home garden and the plants were somewhat productive, though not quite as productive as plants with smaller pods, like aji peppers or cayenne peppers.
+I've grown these peppers in my home garden and the plants were somewhat productive, though not quite as productive as plants with smaller pods, like aji peppers or cayenne peppers.
 Still, I did get a number of pods and enjoyed the level of heat.
 And they made a nice conversation piece with my neighbors.

 Got any questions?
 Contact me anytime.
 I'm happy to help.